hmittal28/behance_clone/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-Live line of the project:
+Live link of the project:
 - (https://66536d89c5217297dcce1d68--quiet-buttercream-66f100.netlify.app/)